Hunuru9/common-security-lib/README.md

 # 🔐 Generic Common Security Library

-This library provides a centralized configuration for JWT-based authentication and authorization across all microservices in a distributed system.
+This library provides a centralized configuration for JWT-based authorization across all microservices in a distributed system.
 It enables **centralized authentication** (via Keycloak) and **decentralized authorization** (role-based access control within each microservice).